krissh-the-dev/trident/README.md

  << Will be added when stable channel is open >>

 Current features:
- * Opens file
+ * Opens files
  * Keyboard shortcuts to menus
  * File is editable, but save option not implemented yet.
- * New command that clears everything
+ * New command that opens tempfile
  * An alpha About section
+ * Saves file

 Coming soon:
  * Save dialog
  * Word wrap controlling

+LTF:
+ - File->Rename
+ - File->Close